anna-m-b/virtual-pet/README.md

 - its fitness level falls to 0

-Before beginning the day cycle, you have the option of changing the dayLength.
+To set things in motion we need to call start and pass in a time in milliseconds that will set the length of a day.
 For example:

-`$ yourPetName.dayLength = 20000`

-Now, each day will be 20 seconds long.

-When you're happy with the day length call start() to get things going:

-`$ yourPetName.start()`
+`$ yourPetName.start(20000)`

+Each day cycle will now be 20 seconds.
+Every 20 seconds your pet will get 1 point older, 5 points hungrier and 5 points less fit.

-To prevent your getting hungry and unfit, you can walk and feed your pet as shown in the avaiableMethods property.
+To prevent your pet getting hungry and unfit, you can walk and feed your pet as shown in the avaiableMethods property.
 You can also see how your pet is doing and get a hint as to what it might need by calling checkUp:

 `$ yourPetName.checkUp()`